GSH-SEG Spring Symposium-Data Science and Geophysics: How Machine Learning and AI will Change Our Industry – Apr 27-28

 - Elive Menyoli, Emerson – Wavefield Separation via Principle Component Analysis and Deep learning in the Local Angle Domain

-- Tom Smith, Geophysical Insights – The Scientific Universe from Square One to SOM
+- Tom Smith, Geophysical Research, LLC (d/b/a Geophysical Insights) – The Scientific Universe from Square One to SOM

 - Yuting Duan, Shell – Estimation of Time-lapse Timeshifts using Machine Learning